rochars/byte-data/README.md

 Signed integers are two's complement.

 ### Strings
 Only ASCII characters are supported.
-Packing and unpacking string with characters that are not ASCII will throw a *'Bad ASCII code.'* error.
+Packing and unpacking strings with characters that are not ASCII will throw a *'Bad ASCII code.'* error.

 ### Overflow and underflow
 Overflow or underflow on integers will throw *"Overflow."* and *"Underflow."* errors, respectively.